cckmwong-data/london_housing/README.md

 - School quality and proximity are significant for certain districts, such as Harrow and Kingston upon Thames.
 - Districts like Kensington and Chelsea, Westminster, and City of London have the highest average asking prices.
 - Historical price trends reveal steady growth with cyclical fluctuations.

 ---

+## Overview

+> **Disclaimer:**
+> *This dashboard uses synthetic data.
+All statistics, trends, and insights are for demonstration and educational purposes only and do not reflect actual London housing market conditions.*

+A Power BI dashboard for exploring and analyzing the London housing market, focusing on property prices, influential features, school information, and regional trends, enabling users to:

+- Explore asking and sold prices by district, year, and property features.
+- Identify key drivers of property prices.
+- Analyze housing trends in relation to school quality and location.
+- Drill down into individual districts and property listings.

+---

 ## Features